qragsda80/CircuitPython1/README.md

 # Create a servo object, my_servo.
 my_servo = servo.Servo(pwm)

 touch_pad1 = board.A0  # Will not work for Circuit Playground Express!
+(Orange wire)
 touch1 = touchio.TouchIn(touch_pad1)
 touch_pad2 = board.A5  # Will not work for Circuit Playground Express!
+(White wire)
 touch2 = touchio.TouchIn(touch_pad2)

 while True:

-    if touch1.value:
-        print("Touched the White Wire!")
+    if touch1.value:      # This is the orange wire print("Touched the Orange Wire!")
         for angle in range(0, 180, 5):  # 0 - 180 degrees, 5 degrees at a time.
             my_servo.angle = angle
             time.sleep(0.05)
-    if touch2.value:
-        print("Touched the Green Wire!")
+    if touch2.value:     # This is the gray wire print("Touched the Gray Wire!")
         for angle in range(180, 0, -5):  # 180 - 0 degrees, 5 degrees at a time
             my_servo.angle = angle
             time.sleep(0.05)